 ©

 “Through this partnership, we have shared resources and built capacity to ensure our training aligns with the growing demand for grid-connected solar systems.
 The partnership has equipped us with the practical skills and knowledge to improve our trainees and graduates’ employability in the green economy.” , Trophine Mariseli Kimario; Solar Installation Intructor at VETA Singida

-Arusha Technical College and VETA Singida will return a visit to Scotland in autumn to observe innovative practices in quality assurance and employer engagement and learner experience first-hand.
+Arusha Technical College and VETA Singida, together with a senior representative from TAREA returned a visit to Scotland in autumn 2025 to observe innovative practices in quality assurance and employer engagement and learner experience first-hand.

+©